 - Select an encryption method from the cipher list.

 - Configure the service Syslog logging policy.

-Logging is enabled by default.
-You can change the level of messages to log or disable logging.
+Logging is activated by default.
+You can change the level of messages to log or deactivate logging.

 - (Optional) If you want to use a service certificate instead of the default system-generated self-signed certificate, click Change server certificate, selection a certificate, and click OK.